 Positive outlook.
 Resourceful.
 Continous improvement.#

 Josh is a Senior Lecturer in the School of Cybernetics at the Australian National University (ANU).
-Josh’s research focuses on human-computer integration, inbodied interaction, and using a cybernetic lens to reveal and study the relationship between humans, AI-enabled cyber-physical systems and the environment as a whole ecosystem.
+Josh’s research focuses on human-computer interaction and cybernetics to study the relationship between humans, AI-enabled cyber-physical systems and the natural environment as a whole ecosystem.

-Josh is a Research Fellow at the Wellth Lab Southampton University UK, and an Associate Researcher at the Exertion Games Lab Monash University AU, and has served in the SIGCHI executive committee as chair of awards in the 21-22 cycle and as assistant to the general chairs for the 2020 CHI conference, among many other volunteering roles.
+Josh is an Associate Researcher at the Exertion Games Lab at Monash University AU, Research Fellow at the Wellth Lab Southampton University UK, and has served in the SIGCHI executive committee as chair of awards in the 21-22 cycle and as assistant to the general chairs for the 2020 CHI conference.

 He has published at various top-tier conferences such as CHI, DIS, CHIPLAY, IUI, TEI, KDD, and UbiComp; his work has drawn international media coverage from the likes of Openbci, Newatlas, The Age, Zdnet, Channel 7, Channel 9 and Insiderobotics.
 In addition, Josh’s PhD work received the ACM SIGCHI Outstanding Dissertation Award, and he is also the recipient of two Development Fund Grants.
 Josh regularly reviews for various conferences and has held various co-chair positions.

-He is a volunteer soccer coach in his free time and enjoys practising callisthenics and making smoothies.
+He is a volunteer soccer coach in his free time and enjoys practising calisthenics and making smoothies.

 His Twitter handle is @ExperiencePlay .